vostpt/api/README.md

 ```

 ### Command Line Interface
-In order to run commands (`composer`, `artisan`, ...) on the **API container**, log into a shell:
+In order to run commands (`composer`, `artisan`, ...) in the **API** container, log into it via:

 ```sh
 docker exec -it vost_api bash
 ```

-Once the infrastructure is running for the first time, finish up by installing the dependencies and setting the `.env` file.
+Once the infrastructure is running for the first time, finish up by installing the dependencies and setting `.env` file values.

 Install dependencies:
 ```sh